poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 On Legacy HSV, you will see that it makes the color look more washed out.
 This can lead to very undesirable results.

-**We highly recommend using OKLab when setting up a Hue Shift system for your Avatar.** In addition, consider using the Saturation and Brightness options that are available to you alongside your Hue Shift for more accurate results.
+**We strongly recommend using OKLab when setting up a Hue Shift system for your Avatar.** In addition, consider using the Saturation, Brightness, and Gamma options that are available to you alongside your Hue Shift for more accurate results.

 </details>